Fujifilm XF 35mm f/2 Street Photography in Harajuku

 While I was in Takeshita-Dori, I made a detour to Togo Shrine.
 Again I was fortunate.
 A couple in their kimonos were taking their wedding photos.
 That was a good chance to get some pictures of my own.
 I actually wished I had a zoom as I couldn’t get too close to them.

 The rest of the day was standard street photography fare.
 People were on Omotesando.
-I took more photos of people and their umbrellas than architecture.
-But a mirror shot made its way into my camera.
+I took more photos of people and their umbrellas than of architecture.
+I even managed to grab a mirror shot.
 I was satisfied even though I didn’t catch anything outstanding.

 Harajuku Omotesando traffic